igor47/blog/_posts/2012-08-12-handle-passwords-with-keychain.md

 It will prompt me for the password to the keychain, then output the decrypted password.
 This is handy for [various][mutt] [packages][gist] that require passwords.

-You can also add notes to your keychain.
-You can add arbitary HTML to the notes, which means can store images etc. here.
+You can also add encrypted notes to your keychain, these can be used for credit card numbers, images, bank account information, secret documents etc.

 [gist]: https://github.com/defunkt/gist/#authentication
 [mutt]: http://www.mutt.org/